dmarquinah/publist_backend/README.md

 - Build the Docker image: `docker build -t publist_backend .`
 - Run the Docker container: `docker run -p 5000:5000 publist_backend`

+- Alternatively, use Docker Compose:
+  - Ensure you have Docker Compose installed.
+  - Run `docker-compose up -d` to build and start the application and database.

+- To use different environment variables for different environments:
+  - Create a `.env` file (e.g., `.env.dev`, `.env.prod`) with the environment variables.
+  - Run `docker-compose --env-file .env.dev up -d` to use the environment variables from the `.env.dev` file.

 ## Security Considerations

 - JWT-based authentication